joseairosa/semaphore-docs/how-to-change-credit-card-information.md

 title: How do I change my credit card information?
 ---

-In the top left corner, click on “Manage your account” > “Subscriptions” > “Your billing history” > “Update Payment Method”.
+When you are logged in, find the “Manage your account” link in the top left corner.
+Then open “Subscriptions” > “Your billing history” > “Update Payment Method”.